MindLens·Lab

 Evelyn Kim

 11th grade, Singapore American School.
-Author of “Artificial Intelligence in Emotional Intelligence Training for Autism” — Curieux Academic Journal, July 2025 — the paper that started this work.
+Author of “Artificial Intelligence in Emotional Intelligence Training for Autism” — Curieux Academic Journal, July 2025; also on the UNESCO Learning Planet Institute Youth Fellow platform (PDF) — the paper that started this work.

 Phase 1 lead: study design, taxonomy, clip curation, participant outreach, data analysis.